Friday, May 3, 2024

 His first book published in 1966.

-After a longer walk through the neighborhood up Grafton Street where we listened to and purchased three CD's from Keywest.
+Afterward, we took a longer walk through the neighborhood up Grafton Street where we listened to and purchased three CD's from Keywest.
 We strolled through St. Stephen's Green, and then a local market before stopping at O'Donahue's Pub for a beer, a cider, and cheese fries.

 In the early evening we headed over to The Voyager for a final goodbye, listen to some live music, and have dinner.
 We were surprised that everybody working greeted us and wanted to know what we'd done yesterday and asked when we were going home.